junxit/us-congress-bills-110/bill.md

 # H.R.
 1187

-> To expand the boundaries of the Gulf of the Farallones National Marine Sanctuary and the Cordell Bank National Marine Sanctuary, and for other purposes.
+> To expand the boundaries of the Gulf of the Farallones National Marine Sanctuary and the Cordell Bank National Marine Sanctuary.

 ## § 1.
 Short title